1. Eligibility

 5. Submission Mechanics

-• Submissions are dockerized A2A-compatible agents (template provided in the starter kit).
+• Submissions are dockerized A2A-compatible agents built from the starter kit interface.

 • Hidden test set: Two official evaluation rounds.
 1st round (Jul 10): each team gets one submission and receives scores.
 Final (Jul 19): each team gets one submission.
 Final rankings are determined from the Jul 19 round.

-• Technical report: A 4-page technical report (IJCAI format, excluding references) is required for award eligibility.
+• Technical report: A 4-page technical report using the IJCAI author kit, excluding references, with a CAR-bench citation is required for every final submission.
+Track 2 reports should include an architecture diagram for compute-use audit.
 Deadline: July 26, 2026 (AoE).

 6. Code Release